robertmand/FAIR-DaSH/_episodes/ep1.md

 The Open Data handbook defines Open data as **“data that can be freely used, reused and redistributed by anyone.”**
 Hence, “Open data” refers to accessing the data without restriction.
 While The term **“open as possible, closed as necessary”** is used commonly when describing FAIR data.
 However, it is important to note, noting that most FAIR data is open without restriction, though FAIR data doesn’t require to be open and its access can be restricted.but access can be restricted in some cases.
 So long as the conditions of access are given, the data remain FAIR even though not open.
 The key is in thething is that there should be enough metadata – for a human or computer should be able to find the condition of access expressed in an explicit manner.

-> ## Exercise:
+> ## Exercise2: Open vs Fair
-> Why would Open data be sometimes rejected by a clinician?
+> Why open data are not applicable to all communities/domain?
 >> ## Solution:
->> Although not limited to clinicians, researchers reject Open data where they produce and work with sensitive
+>> Researches can produce and work with sensitive
 >> data or data subject to intellectual property.
 Protecting sensitive data overrules mandating all research
 >> data should be open access.
 >> Note though that in most cases, people following FAIR principles will be looking to share their data